xDaryamo/puccini/README.md

 A useful side benefit of this implementation is we allow you to easily extend TOSCA by [adding your own functions/constraints](examples/javascript/functions.yaml).
-Obviously, such custom functions are not part of the TOSCA spec and may be incompatible with other TOSCA implementations.
+Obviously, such custom functions are not part of the TOSCA specification and may be incompatible with other TOSCA implementations.

 ### TOSCA Attributes